kbasu2016/My-Machine-Learning-Projects/README.md

 This notebook is inspired by the imdb_lstm.py example that ships with Keras.
 It's actually a great example of using Recurrent Neural Network's (RNN).
 The data set we're using consists of user-generated movie reviews and classification of whether the user liked the movie or not based on its associated rating.

-More info on the dataset is here: https://keras.io/datasets/#imdb-movie-reviews-sentiment-classification
+More info on the dataset is available here: https://keras.io/datasets/#imdb-movie-reviews-sentiment-classification

 So we are going to use an RNN to do sentiment analysis on full-text movie reviews!